Frequently Asked Questions

 Please avoid items packed in glass.
 No candy or sugar-sweetened drinks.

 All checks and cash donated through your fundraiser and food drive must be turned in with your drive name.
 Checks can be mailed to Second Harvest Food Bank, 4001 North 1st Street, San Jose, CA 95134 and cash and/or checks can be delivered to any of our locations.
 Please complete a Donation Tracking Form if you are collecting cash donations on behalf of your food and fund drive participants, and include it with your pooled donation.

 How do I get my tax donation receipt for monetary donations and/or food?

-Food – Please let participants know that we cannot provide receipts for food donations placed in barrels.
-Donors can deliver food directly to any of our distribution centers for a tax receipt, however the Food Bank can only confirm the weight of the food donation, not its monetary value.
+Food donations: Please let participants know that we cannot provide receipts for food donations placed in barrels.
+Donors can deliver food directly to any of our distribution centers for a tax receipt, however Second Harvest can only confirm the weight of the food donation, not its monetary value.

 What is the yearend cutoff date for tax-deductible financial donations?